American football: Defensive unit

-The role of the defense is to prevent the offense from scoring by tackling the ball carrier or by forcing turnovers (interceptions or fumbles).
+The role of the defense is to prevent the offense from scoring by tackling the ball carrier or by forcing turnovers.
+Turnovers include interceptions (a defender catching a forward pass intended for the offense) and forced fumbles (taking possession of the ball from the ball-carrier).

 The defensive line (DL) consists of defensive ends (DE) and defensive tackles (DT).
 Defensive ends line up on the ends of the line, while defensive tackles line up inside, between the defensive ends.
 The primary responsibilities of defensive ends and defensive tackles are to stop running plays on the outside and inside, respectively, to pressure the quarterback on passing plays, and to occupy the line so that the linebackers can break through.

 Linebackers line up behind the defensive line but in front of the defensive backfield.
 They are divided into two types: middle linebackers (MLB) and outside linebackers (OLB).
-Linebackers are the defensive leaders and call the defensive plays.
-Their diverse roles include defending the run, pressuring the quarterback, and guarding backs, wide receivers and tight ends in the passing game.
+Linebackers tend to serve as the defensive leaders and call the defensive plays, given their vantage point of the offensive backfield.
+Their roles include defending the run, pressuring the quarterback, and tackling backs, wide receivers, and tight ends in the passing game.

 The defensive backfield, often called the secondary, consists of cornerbacks (CB) and safeties (S).
 Safeties are themselves divided into free safeties (FS) and strong safeties (SS).
 Cornerbacks line up outside the defensive formation, typically opposite a receiver to be able to cover them.
 Safeties line up between the cornerbacks but farther back in the secondary.
-Safeties are the last line of defense and are responsible for stopping deep passing plays as well as running plays.
+Safeties tend to be viewed as "the last line of defense" and are responsible for stopping deep passing plays as well as breakout running plays.

 Special teams unit

 The special teams unit is responsible for all kicking plays.
-The special teams unit of the team in control of the ball tries to execute field goal (FG) attempts, punts and kickoffs, while the opposing team's unit will aim to block or return them.
+The special teams unit of the team in control of the ball tries to execute field goal (FG) attempts, punts, and kickoffs, while the opposing team's unit will aim to block or return them.

-Three positions are specific to the field goal and PAT (point-after-touchdown) unit: the placekicker (K or PK), holder (H) and long snapper (LS).
+Three positions are specific to the field goal and PAT (point-after-touchdown) unit: the placekicker (K or PK), holder (H), and long snapper (LS).
 The long snapper's job is to snap the football to the holder, who will catch and position it for the placekicker.
 There is not usually a holder on kickoffs, because the ball is kicked off a tee; however, a holder may be used in certain situations, such as if wind is preventing the ball from remaining upright on the tee.
 The player on the receiving team who catches the ball is known as the kickoff returner (KR).

-The positions specific to punt plays are the punter (P), long snapper, upback and gunner.
+The positions specific to punt plays are the punter (P), long snapper, upback, and gunner.
 The long snapper snaps the football directly to the punter, who then drops and kicks it before it hits the ground.
 Gunners line up split outside the line and race down the field, aiming to tackle the punt returner (PR)—the player who catches the punt.
 Upbacks line up a short distance behind the line of scrimmage, providing additional protection to the punter.